Brett Stibners: Other competitions

 In 2003, Stibners was a member of the national squad that competed at the Gold Cup in Amsterdam.
 This was his first international appearance.
 In 2007, he was part of the gold medal-winning team at the Arafura Games.
 In 2009, he was part of the national squad that won gold at the Rollers World Challenge and the team that won gold at the Paralympic World Cup held in Manchester, England.
 He was a member of the Australia men's national wheelchair basketball team that competed at the 2010 Wheelchair Basketball World Championship that won a gold medal.
 In 2018, he was a member of the Rollers that won the bronze medal at 2018 Wheelchair Basketball World Championship in Hamburg, Germany.

 Club basketball

 Stibners started playing club basketball in 2002 for the Wollongong Roller Hawks of Australia's National Wheelchair Basketball League.
 He is classified as a 4.0 player and plays as a forward.
 In 2003, he won a league championship with the team.
 In 2007, he played club basketball in Spain for CD Fundosa Group.
 In 2010, he was playing club basketball with Wollongong Rollerhawks.
 As of 2011, he plays his club basketball for the NWBL's Wollongong Roller Hawks.
 His team beat the Perth Wheelcats in the 2011 NWBL Championship.
 In the semi-final round, he scored 26 points and had 18 rebounds.
 In the finals, he had 23 points, 10 rebounds and 8 assists.

+Coaching

+Stibners is an Assistant Coach with the Rollers at the 2024 Paris Paralympics.